cseanburns/personal_knowledge_mgmt/src/p1-pkm.md

 But feel free to print it, if you want.
 You can use the print function to save the entire book as a PDF file.
-See the printer icon at the top left of the screen to get started.
+See the printer icon at the top right of the screen to get started.

 If you're familiar with ``git`` and [GitHub](https://github.com),